A rare Israeli strike on central Beirut kills Hezbollah's spokesman, official says

 Screams in central Beirut

-There was no Israeli evacuation warning before the strike in central Beirut.
+There was no Israeli evacuation warning before the strike near a busy intersection in central Beirut.
 An Associated Press photographer at the scene saw four bodies and four wounded people, but there was no official word on the toll.
 People could be seen fleeing.
 There was no comment from the Israeli military.

 “I was asleep and awoke from the sound of the strike, and people screaming, and cars and gunfire," said Suheil Halabi, a witness.
 "I was startled, honestly.
 This is the first time I experience it so close.”